Manage, edit, and reorganize knowledge base articles from the knowledge base panel.

 This allows you to divide user groups on a e.g. subscription level to reduce the information load for users that don’t need the information.

+The roles require knowledge base reader permission.
 Your administrator has to provide the relevant groups with reader permissions for the knowledge base.
+If you’re unsure, please ask your administrator to configure the role permissions accordingly.

 Knowledge base reader permission means that affected users can see internal answers.
 This is a potential issue if you’re not dividing carefully!